caspernikus/SwiftyConnect/README.md

 		</dict>
 </array>
 ```
-#### SwiftyConnects 3 Classes
+#### SwiftyConnects 4 Classes
-SwiftyConnects has 3 classes you can call from the Steem Class:
+SwiftyConnects has 4 classes you can call from the Steem Class:
 - Auth (Authorize)
 - API (Fetch data)
 - Broadcast (Send data)
+- Helper (Useful functions / calculations)

 #### Authorization & Revoking
 Use `authorize` to authorize the user and open the SteemConnect Login Page in Safari